Take a journey through time

 The Willamette Heritage Center connects generations by gathering, preserving, and sharing Mid-Willamette Valley history.
 The fourteen historic structures on site house permanent and changing exhibits, a research library and archive, textile learning center, and rentable event spaces.
 The five-acre campus is also home to retail shops, art galleries, cooperative artist studios, and offices run by our partner organizations.

-CITIES THINGS TO DO DINING PLAN EVENTS
+CITIES THINGS TO DO DINING LODGING EVENTS

 North Marion Tourism Collaborative